 In my experience, and as much as I love the bamboo, I have to say that I generally prefer the towels that are made from a blend of bamboo and cotton.
 It’s like they somehow give you the best of both worlds.
 But if you absolutely must have 100% bamboo, then Caribbean is the way to go.

-The only down side here is that you won’t find a tremendous selection of colors.
+The only downside here is that you won’t find a tremendous selection of colors.
 Being such purists, they only use un-dyed bamboo, so all their towels are white.
 But if you’re looking for 100% unadulterated organic bamboo towels from a company that really cares about helping children around the world, then Caribbean is your best choice.
 You can purchase their bath towels individually, but the price drops significantly if you buy them in sets of 6 or 12.

 Murphy offers a line of luxurious bath towels made from 70% bamboo and 30% cotton.
-The ribbed terry fabric gives these deluxe towels and extra air of plush softness.
+The ribbed terry fabric gives these deluxe towels an extra air of plush softness.
 There’s no doubt, these are some wonderfully soft, fluffy and absorbent towels.
-Personally, I’m a big fan of of ribbed towels, so that’s a plus for me, but some people might prefer a more uniform texture.
+Personally, I’m a big fan of ribbed towels, so that’s a plus for me, but some people might prefer a more uniform texture.
 The only other downside is the lack of color selection.
-Murphy Bamboo towels are currently only available in white.
-Check Amazon for current pricing and availability.
+Murphy Bamboo Towels are currently only available in white.

 As with any great bamboo towel worth mentioning, these are extra super cushy.
-Cariloha uses a 50-50 blend of bamboo and Turkish cotton to produce a great towel that’s exceptionally soft, fluffy and absorbent.
+Cariloha uses a 50-50 blend of bamboo and Turkish cotton to produce a great towel that’s exceptionally soft, fluffy, and absorbent.
 They also offer a beautiful selection of colors, which can be helpful if you’re trying to match a specific bathroom decor.
-Your best option is probably Cariloha’s bamboo 3-piece towel set, which includes a generously sized bath towel, a hand towel and a washcloth.
+Your best option is probably Cariloha’s bamboo 3-piece towel set, which includes a generously sized bath towel, a hand towel, and a washcloth.

 This company offers a luxurious 3-piece set of 100% bamboo bath towels, with all the fabulous qualities of softness and absorbency that make bamboo towels such a wonderful choice.
 The woven jacquard pattern adds an extra touch of elegance.
 Brooklyn Bamboo also carries a variety of bamboo towel sets for babies.